ITunes: iTunes U

 In May 2007, Apple announced the launch of "iTunes U" via the iTunes Store, which delivers university lectures from top U.S. colleges.
 With iTunes version 12.7 in August 2017, iTunes U collections became a part of the Podcasts app.
 On June 10, 2020, Apple formally announced that iTunes U would be discontinued at the end of 2021.

 Apple mobile device connectivity

-iTunes was required to activate early iPhone and iPad devices.
-Beginning with the iPhone 3G in June 2008, activation did not require iTunes, making use of activation at point of sale.
-Later iPhone models are able to be activated and set-up on their own, without requiring the use of iTunes.
+iTunes is required to activate early iPhone, iPod Touch, and iPad devices, although beginning with the iPhone 3G in June 2008 the devices could be activated at the point of sale by partecipating retailers.

+Since iOS 5, iOS devices can alternatively be activated and set-up on their own without requiring the use of iTunes.

-iTunes also allows users to backup and restore the content of their Apple mobile devices, such as music, photos, videos, ringtones and device settings, and restore the firmware of their devices.
+iTunes also allows users to backup and restore the content of their Apple mobile devices, such as messages, photos, videos, application data and device settings and update or restore the firmware of their devices.
 However, as of iTunes 12.7, apps can no longer be purchased and installed using iTunes.